P-p-H-d/mlib/README.md

 M\*LIB is distributed under BSD-2 simplified license.

 You can look at the commented examples to get along with how to use the library.
+You'll see by yourself how easy is to write code using it.
-Even if writing the library itself is hard (as the code is quite complex and uses a lot of tricks), using it is very natural and simple.
+Even if writing the library itself is hard (as the code is quite complex and uses a lot of tricks - pretty much like the STL itself), I can ensure you that using it is very natural and simple, and the learning curve low.

 In this documentation,